Code-Institute-Submissions/Milestone-Project-108/README.md

 - [Balsamic](https://balsamiq.com/) - used to create the website wireframes.
 - [Coolors](https://coolors.co/) - used to pick the colour theme for the website.
 - [Tinyjpg](https://tinyjpg.com/) - used for image resizing.
+- [Favicon Generator](https://favicon.io/favicon-converter/) - used for generating the site favicon.

 ## Testing